usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-1/Leading Change.md

 **1\.
 Reframe**

 The first thing is to not think of it as a difficult conversation that you need to have, but rather frame your approach in a more positive way.
-Social psychologists have long explored the impact that labels have in influencing people’s behavior—from perpetuating stereotypes to even changing people’s fundamental self-concepts and identities.
-In this case, don’t label the conversation—or more importantly the person—as difficult.
+Social psychologists have long explored the impact that labels have in influencing people’s behavior, from perpetuating stereotypes to even changing people’s fundamental self, concepts and identities.
+In this case, don’t label the conversation, or more importantly the person, as difficult.
 Instead, approach the conversation as though you’re having a constructive conversation about development.
 Think about your shared goals and the fact that you’re trying to produce better outcomes for you and the person you’re talking to.
 Leave the combative me vs. them mentality at home.

 ![A man wearing glasses, a dark suit, and a tie is seated at a desk, intently typing on a computer keyboard.](https://github.com/kristenjernigan/kj-liatest/blob/640bc6b71dc44f34b09c2be3ab1dcdd429f9de09/Media/Module%205/man%20at%20computer.png)